datarobot/airflow-provider-datarobot/README.md

 #### `DataRobotJobSensor`

-Checks whether DataRobot Job is complete.
+Checks whether a DataRobot job is complete.

 Parameters: